NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Unfettered Growth.md

 * * *
 By tapping into the limitless power of the Plane of Wood, you can experience sudden, dramatic growth for a short time.
 Select one of the following benefits when you gain this feat.
 This choice is permanent and can't be changed.

-*   You gain 2nd-rank [[Spells/Enlarge|Enlarge]] as a primal innate spell.
+*   You gain 2nd-rank [[Enlarge|Enlarge]] as a primal innate spell.
 You can cast this spell twice per day and must target yourself.
 The spell's duration is 30 minutes.
 *   You gain 4th-rank _enlarge_ as a primal innate spell.
 You can cast this spell once per day and must target yourself.

 * * *